 Not everyone buys into these results, however.
 On the same day that Christakis and Fowler's work was made available, Ethan Cohen-Cole and Jason Fletcher published a paper that used the same data set to demonstrate that height, headaches and acne were also contagious.
 This second paper warns against confusing correlation with causation.
 Still, it's worth considering the people you allow in your social network -- they may influence you in ways you're not even aware of.

-As the people of Framingham continue to fight outbreaks of happiness and headaches, you can read more about happiness on the next page.
+As the people of Framingham continue to fight outbreaks of happiness and headaches, you can read more about happiness below.

 - Belluck, Pam.
 "Strangers May Cheer You Up, Study Says."
 New York Times.
 Dec.
 5, 2008.
 (May 26, 2009)http://www.nytimes.com/2008/12/05/health/05happy-web.html?_r=4